Homotopy properties of regular mappings into real retract rational varieties: Introduction

 is equal to the identity on $U$. \end{thm}

-Theorem \ref{rr=>urr} allows us to reformulate older results of \cite{RelativeSW}, which regard uniformly retract rational varieties, so that now we can talk about non-singular retract rational varieties instead.
-Without getting into too much detail, the main result of \cite{RelativeSW} can be formulated as follows: \begin{thm} Let $Y$ be a nonsingular retract rational affine variety, let $X$ be an affine variety, let $Z\subset X$ be a compact Zariski closed subvariety of $X$, and let $f:X\rightarrow Y$ be a continuous mapping satisfying the following two conditions: \begin{enumerate} \item $f$ is homotopic to a regular mapping $g:X\rightarrow Y$, \item $f\vert_Z:Z\rightarrow Y$ is regular. \end{enumerate} Then $f$ can be approximated by regular mappings $\widetilde{f}:X\rightarrow Y$ in the compact-open topology, agreeing with $f$ on $Z$. \end{thm}
+Theorem \ref{baneckiRetractRationalVarieties2025} allows us to reformulate older results of \cite{baneckiRelativeStoneWeierstrassTheorem2024}, which regard uniformly retract rational varieties, so that now we can talk about nonsingular retract rational varieties instead.
+Without getting into too much detail, the main result of \cite{baneckiRelativeStoneWeierstrassTheorem2024} can be formulated as follows: \begin{thm} Let $Y$ be a nonsingular retract rational affine variety, let $X$ be an affine variety, let $Z\subset X$ be a Zariski closed subvariety of $X$ compact in the Euclidean topology, and let $f:X\rightarrow Y$ be a continuous mapping satisfying the following two conditions: \begin{enumerate} \item $f$ is homotopic to a regular mapping $g:X\rightarrow Y$, \item $f\vert_Z:Z\rightarrow Y$ is regular. \end{enumerate} Then $f$ can be approximated by regular mappings $\widetilde{f}:X\rightarrow Y$ in the compact-open topology, agreeing with $f$ on $Z$. \end{thm}

-The result is an important tool used in \cite{spaces_of_maps}, where Kucharz was able to characterise the weak homotopy type of the connected components of the space $\RR(X,Y)$ of regular mappings from an affine variety $X$ to a nonsingular retract rational variety $Y$ equipped with the compact-open topology.
-It also plays a major role in \cite{polyhedra}, where approximation of continuous mapping by piecewise regular ones is considered.
+The result is an important tool used in \cite{kucharzSpacesMapsReal2025}, where Kucharz was able to characterise the weak homotopy type of the connected components of the space $\RR(X,Y)$ of regular mappings from an affine variety $X$ to a nonsingular retract rational variety $Y$ equipped with the compact-open topology.
+It also plays a major role in \cite{bilskiApproximationMapsAlgebraic2025}, where approximation of continuous mapping by piecewise regular ones is considered.